Top 11 Things to Do When Visiting Glenwood Springs

 blog-hero

-Glenwood Springs offers a unique, pedestrian-friendly way to explore this stretch of Glenwood.
+Glenwood Springs offers a unique, pedestrian-friendly way to explore this stretch of Glenwood, known as Bethel Plaza.
 You can take advantage of the free shuttle, Ride Glenwood Springs, that will take you throughout the city.
 Parking is limited in the busier parts of town, so the shuttle is ideal.

 All along Grande Ave. and 7th Street, you will find several excellent places to eat, shop and explore.
 The city has designed this section, so you have the freedom to shop around without getting too close to the busy traffic on the elevated Grand Ave. overpass.
-If you’re staying at Hotel Colorado or the Hot Springs Lodge, Bethel Plaza is an easy 10-minute walk across the pedestrian bridge, where you can get sweeping views of Glenwood Canyon, the Hot Springs Pool, and the Colorado River.
+If you’re staying at Hotel Colorado or the Hotel Maxewell Anderson, Bethel Plaza is an easy 10-minute walk across the pedestrian bridge, where you can get sweeping views of Glenwood Canyon, the Hot Springs Pool, and the Colorado River.

 Some great restaurants you can access from Bethel Plaza include Slope & Hatch, the Pullman, Mama’s Pierogi, and KC’s Winghouse.
 As for shopping, you’ll have a great time exploring some of these favorites; The Fourth Dimension, Bullocks Western Wear, and High Country Gems and Minerals.
 For our travelers with a sweet tooth, there are various ice cream and chocolate shops along the Plaza that will satisfy any after meal, or day treat need.